 Kiwi Crate solves that problem perfectly for me.
 They come up with the projects (and test them on real kids to make sure they’re realistic for those age groups) and then put together all the supplies you need along with really great instructions.

 They show up on my doorstep and my girls are THRILLED.

 And I’m thrilled that I don’t have to do any research or shopping.

-Plus, thee projects are designed to teach STEM skills and especially after leaving behind our STEM school in Arizona, I was particularly enthusiastic about this part of it.
+Plus, the projects are designed to teach STEM skills and especially after leaving behind our STEM school in Arizona, I was particularly enthusiastic about this part of it.

-And I love the problem solving skills they teach – it’s really fun to watch my six-year-old puzzle over the directions, find the right parts, try out something and then adjust if it’s not right, and eventually have a complete, working project at the end.
+And I love the problem solving skills the Kiwi Crates teach – it’s really fun to watch my six-year-old puzzle over the directions, find the right parts, try out something and then adjust if it’s not right, and eventually have a complete, working project at the end.

-What do you do with THe PROJECTS afterward?
+What do you do with THe kiwi crate PROJECTS afterward?